Rust

 To convert a string to an integer in Rust, use parse()

 function.
-The parse function needs to know what type, which can be specified on the left-side of assignment like so:
+The parse function needs to know what type it is converting to, this can be specified on the left-side of assignment like so:

 let str = "123";